Two anchors of COVID safety net ending, affecting millions

 The investment bank Morgan Stanley estimated Thursday that the economy will grow at an annual pace of 2.9% in the third quarter, down sharply from its prior forecast of 6.5%.
 That decline largely reflects a pullback in federal aid spending and supply chain bottlenecks.

 And the economy still faces hurdles.
-Union officials says sectors like hotel housekeepers and office janitorial staffs have been the slowest to recover.
+Union officials say sectors like hotel housekeepers and office janitorial staff have been the slowest to recover.

 “Our industry is the tip of the spear when it comes to COVID,” said D. Taylor, president of UNITE HERE, a union that represents hotel housekeepers — a field that is “primarily staffed by women and people of color.”